frederikja163/coolshop-application-assignment/README.md

  * If `min_bucket_count > max_bucket_count`, either raise an error, or consider a reasonable way to decide which values to use instead
  * If there are fewer products than `min_bucket_count`, just return a single bucket.
 Consider what the `to` and `from` values should be
 * You will likely need a way to compare two "sets" of buckets, i.e. buckets having different `interval` values.
 Explain why you chose the one you made

+## Creating Elasticsearch synonyms file
+We use Elasticsearch as our product database, and for powering our search system.
+Elasticsearch gives the oppotunity for providing a synonym file, consisting of words that are connected and should evaluate to each other during searcing.
+For example, if a user types "ps4" we want to also search for "playstation 4".

+We represent a synonym as a dictionary consisting of two text strings and a synonym type: `{'text1': 'ps4', 'text2': 'playstation 4', 'synonym_type': 'T'}`

+where `synonym_type` can be one of the two types:

+* One-way, represented by `'O'`: `text1` evaluate to `text2` but not the other way around, e.g., 'Animal' => 'Cat'
+* Two-way, represented by `'T'`: Each of the text strings `text1` and `text2` evaluate to the other, e.g., 'wow' <=> 'World Of Warcraft'

+Example data are found in `synonyms_data.py`.

+We want these synonym dictionaries to be outputted in a text file understandable by Elasticsearch in the following format:

+		# Blank lines and lines starting with pound are comments.

+		# Explicit mappings (one-ways) match any token sequence on the left side of "=>"
+		# and replace with all alternatives on the right side.
+		i-pod, i pod => ipod,
+		sea biscuit, sea biscit => seabiscuit

+		# Equvivalent synonyms (two-ways) can be listed, seperated by commas.
+		# Examples:
+		ipod, i-pod, i pod
+		wow, world of warcraft
+		lol, laughing out loud

+		# Note that "ipod, i-pod, i pod" is equivalent to the explicit mapping:
+		ipod, i-pod, i pod => ipod, i-pod, i pod

+More information about Elasticsearch synonyms can be found at <a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-synonym-tokenfilter.html">Elasticsearch Homepage</a>.

+We want the file to contain as few lines as possible., i.e., synonyms should be solved as much as possible.
+Consider the following:

+		{'text1': 'animal', 'text2': 'pet', 'synonym_type': 'T'}
+		{'text1': 'pet', 'text2': 'cat', 'synonym_type': 'O'}
+		{'text1': 'cat', 'text2': 'garfield', 'synonym_type': 'O'}

+Animal and pet points at each other in a two-way relationship.
+Pet points at cat and cat at garfield.
+Pet should therefore resolve to cat and garfield.
+A synonym file for this example is shown below (note that several solutions exists):

+		animal, pet => animal, pet, cat, garfield cat => cat, garfield

+This task can be solved using various strategies.
+Choose the one you feel statisfying, and describe your thoughts.